 -- a vertical post and a horizontal cross-beam slightly below the top of

 There does not appear to be conclusive evidence of the exact design that was

 After the victim was dead, the body was typically thrown on a dump to be eaten by

 scavenging animals.
 Some liberal theologians believe that this was Jesus' fate.
 The Gospels give a

-different story; they describe how Joseph of Arimathea obtained special permission to bury Jesus
+different story; they describe how Joseph of Arimathea obtained special permission to lay Jesus' body

 in his unused tomb.